 1946- Daughter Grace “Mimsey” was stricken with Polio.

 1948- Harold’s brother Charles died.

 1949- Exhibited, two man show with late brother Charles, Patteran Society, Albright Art Gallery, Buffalo, NY.
-Elected member of the Art Institute of Buffalo.
+Harold was elected as a member of the Art Institute of Buffalo.

-Circa 1950’s-1970- Taught night adult art classes at the Griffith Institute (now the Springville-Griffith Institute CSD), Springville, NY.
+Circa 1950’s-1970- Harold taught night adult art classes at the Griffith Institute (now the Springville-Griffith Institute CSD), Springville, NY.

 1955- Harold purchased one of Charles Ephraim Burchfield’s (American, 1893-1967) watercolor paintings titled “Oncoming Spring”, 30 x 40” (1954, now in Burchfield-Penney Art Center’s permanent collection as of 1990) for $1,500, Buffalo, NY.